Best Steel Gravel Bikes in 2023

 - 700c x 45mm tire clearance (42mm with fenders)

-- Shimano GRX hydraulic discs
+- SRAM Apex 1 hydraulic discs

 - Carbon fork

-Designed to be ridden wherever you want, the Search is happy as a commuter bike, a road bike, or a gravel bike.
-The high-quality Shimano 105/GRX drivetrain with an 11-34t cassette and 46/30t crankset allow you to tackle steep hills without getting out of the saddle.
+Designed to be ridden wherever you want, this bike is happy as a commuter bike, a road bike, or an extreme gravel bike.

 What about Breezer Inversion?